requiemcreatif/betflix-movie-app-ts/README.md

 ### To get started, follow these steps:

-- Clone this repository to your local machine.
+- Clone this repository to your local machine or download the project from Github.
 - cd betflix-movie-app-ts
 - Run: npm install (to install all the necessary dependencies.)
 - npm start

-### Testing

-Unit testing has not been implemented yet, but we strongly recommend adding tests to the project to ensure the app is working as expected.
-Modifications